sonatype/nexus-maven-plugins/staging/maven-plugin/README.md

 # Nexus Staging Maven Plugin

 Maven Plugin to control Nexus Staging workflow.
 While the maven plugin ("staging client") part is OSS, to use staging features it need a Sonatype Nexus Professional instance 2.1+ on the server side!

 Plugin is compatible with Maven 2.2.1 and Maven 3.0.x.

+This plugin replaces any staging functionality from the depreacted Nexus Maven Plugin.

 Features:
  * it is meant to _completely replace_ (or buy out) the maven-deploy-plugin